 In order to establish your business credit history, you’ll need to set up accounts that report your payment history to the commercial credit agencies – Dun & Bradstreet, Experian and Equifax.
 A good place to start is with a business credit card.

-By establishing a designated line of credit for your business spending, it also makes it easier to track expenses, manage employee purchases, and earn rewards on your business purchases.
+According to this Tacoma property management company by establishing a designated line of credit for your business spending, it also makes it easier to track expenses, manage employee purchases, and earn rewards on your business purchases.
 Chase and American Express both offer small business credit cards with great benefits and rewards that include no annual fees, cask back bonuses and airline miles.

 Step 3: Stay on Top of Your Payments